Michal Šimečka: Member of the European Parliament (2019–2023)

-Member of the National Council of Slovakia (2023–present)
+Member of the National Council of Slovakia and Leader of the Opposition (2023–present)

 In the 2023 Slovak parliamentary election, Šimečka ran as the leader of the Progressive Slovakia list, which won 32 mandates in the National Council.
 He personally received over 300,000 preferential votes, the third highest number after Robert Fico and Peter Pellegrini.
 Immediately after the election, he gave up vice-presidency of the EP as well as his MEP mandate to focus on leading the opposition in Slovakia.

 As the leader of the second strongest faction, Šimečka unsuccessfully tried to prevent the SMER party from coming back to power by forming a coalition government with Voice – Social Democracy, Freedom and Solidarity and Christian Democratic Movement.
 Nonetheless, this effort failed because Peter Pellegrini, the leader of Voice, decided to form a coalition government with SMER and the Slovak National Party instead.

 On 25 October 2023, Šimečka was elected vice-president of the National Council.
 He received 92 votes, 29 MPs voted against and 21 abstained.
 Nonetheless, in September 2024, the prime minister Robert Fico demanded his removal, accousing Šimečka's family of profiting from over a million euro in public subsidy. Šimečka rejected the allegations, arguing his relatives active in cultural and NGO sphere legitimately applied for grant funding which he could no influence in any way because Progressive Slovakia was never a part of government.
 Moreover, a major part of the funding was approved during previous governments of Robert Fico.
 Progressive Slovakia published a list of dozens of coalition MPs, whose relatives received public subsidies, arguing its a common and legitimate situation.
 Nonetheless, on 17 September 2024, Šimečka lost a non-confidence vote with the slightest possible majority of 76, with three government MPs, all from the Voice party, rebelling and not voting for Šimečka's removal.